-The prepared survey datasets were imported into AnyLogic to construct consumer agents-900 agents for 2014 and 943 agents for 2015.
-Each consumer agent represents a survey respondent, carrying the same socio-demographic, attitudinal and behavioural characteristics as the corresponding respondent.
-To enhance model stability, a 4-fold replication of the respondent population was implemented, resulting in approximately 3,600 agents for 2014 and 3,772 agents for 2015 (see Section 3.3 for details).
+The prepared survey datasets were imported into AnyLogic to construct consumer agents - 900 agents for 2014 and 943 agents for 2015.
+Each consumer agent represents a survey respondent, carrying the same socio-demographic, attitudinal, and behavioural characteristics as the corresponding respondent.
+To enhance model stability, a fourfold replication of the respondent population was implemented, resulting in approximately 3,600 agents for 2014 and 3,772 agents for 2015 (see Section 3.3 for details).

-3.2.
-SML-AC
+3.2 SML-AC

 To develop the SML-AC, we employed several machine learning techniques using SPSS Modeler 18.2.2 (IBM, 2018).
 Our primary objective was to ensure unbiased performance evaluation and optimal algorithm selection, achieved through K-fold cross-validation (K = 5).
-In this approach, the dataset D was divided into K equal-sized subsets D_1, D_2, \ldots, D_K , with K - 1 subsets used for training and the remaining subset used for testing, repeating this process across all folds (Clark, 2003; Ozdemir, 2016).
+In this approach, the dataset D was divided into K equal-sized subsets $D_1, D_2, ..., D_K$, with K - 1 subsets used for training and the remaining subset used for testing, repeating this process across all folds (Ozdemir, 2016; Clark 2003).
 The cross-validation error was calculated as follows:

-$$\text{Cross Validation}{\text{error}} = \frac{1}{K} \sum{i=1}^{K} \text{error} \left(D_i^{\text{test}} \right)$$ (1)

-where error (D_i^{test}) represents the classification error for the ith fold.
-Reducing this error minimizes the risks of overfitting and selection bias.
+$$Cross \, Validation{error} = \frac{1}{K} \sum{i=1}^{K} error(D_i^{test}) \qquad (1)$$ where error (D_i^{test}) represents the classification error for the ith fold.
+Reducing this error minimises the risks of overfitting and selection bias.